 A Note About Tiananmen Square Bathrooms

-Exploring Forbidden City and Tiananmen Square Is too Much for Young Walking Kids
+Exploring Forbidden City and Tiananmen Square Is Too Much for Young Walking Kids

-The Forbidden City is across from Tiananmen Square and it was just too much walking for my daughter to explore both on one day.
+The Forbidden City is across from Tiananmen Square, and it was just too much walking for my daughter to explore both in one day.
 Plus, I didn’t do a very good job of getting her excited about the Forbidden City (which is a ton of walking on its own).
 I’ve been, so I’m fine to take her another time.
 Our tour also included a visit to the Great Wall of China at Mutianyu, so we rested our legs during the 90-minute car journey.

 What did your kids think of Tiananmen Square?